 Improper Zoning

-,By “Zoning” your drip systems, you are effectively separating plants that have different watering needs from others.
+When “zoning” a drip system, you are effectively separating plants that have different watering needs from others.
 Let’s say that you have trees, shrubs and dry climate plants; you will need three separate drip irrigation zones to provide them the water they need without over or under-watering.
 You can also separate your zones by type of soil and size of plants.
 There are many ways to properly zone your system and knowing the right way will make all of the difference to your plants.

 Wrong Watering Schedule